centresource/generator-playbook/README.md

 *Should you run into an error such as `command yo not found` it may be related to a path issue when installing Node.js via Homebrew.
 Please refer to the top answer on this [StackOverflow question](http://stackoverflow.com/questions/15846076/command-not-found-after-installation).*

 ### Grunt Tasks
-- Check, Test & Build for Production: `grunt`
+- Check, test & build for production: `grunt`
-- View the Site Locally: `grunt server`
+- Serve the site locally: `grunt server`
-- Build Production: `grunt build`
+- Deploy to production: `grunt deploy`
-- Deploy: `grunt deploy`
+- Check source: `grunt check`
 - Run tests: `grunt test`
-- Check source: `grunt check`
+- Build for production: `grunt build`

 ### Deployment
 During the generation of your Playbook, you have the option of including [grunt-build-control](https://github.com/robwierzbowski/grunt-build-control).
 You can use this tool to deploy to [GitHub Pages](http://pages.github.com/) or [Heroku](http://heroku.com).
 You can deploy with the follow Grunt task: